 If we could transport the Signers of the Constitution into the 21st century, not a single one of them would say we are under the Constitution in any meaningful sense.

-And not just "technically" or in some "legalistic" sense are we no longer under the Constitution, but the core values and philosophy which undergird the Constitution have been lost.
+Not just "technically" or in some "legalistic" sense are we no longer under the Constitution, but the core values and philosophy which were said to undergird the Constitution have been lost.

-The Constitution embodies values and beliefs, many of which are not explicitly stated in the Constitution itself, and prescribes a legal procedure to protect those values from encroachment by the government.
+America was told that the Constitution embodies values and beliefs, many of which are not explicitly stated in the Constitution itself, and prescribes a legal procedure to protect those values from encroachment by the government.
 Assuming that to be true, the government created by the Constitution has shredded those values.

 The Values Behind the Constitution